 It may be hard for you to believe, because you now know how things turned out, but in the past you really didn’t know as much as you think you knew.
 You may have worried or had your suspicions, but you didn’t know.
 Or if you knew, the things you think you could have done differently weren’t quite as obvious to you then as they seem now.
 The reason I know this is because you are looking at things in hindsight, and hindsight is biased.

 If you’re still with me, let’s throw one more concept into the mix.
-In search of meaning and in an effort to construct a narrative around one’s experiences, people often engage in counterfactual thinking.
+In an effort to construct a narrative around one’s experiences, people often engage in counterfactual thinking.
 Counterfactual thinking is thinking things like ‘What if?” and “What might have been?”.
 It is the act of coming up with alternative outcomes that are counter to (or different than) the facts.
 Many times our counterfactual thinking follows an “if-then” pattern.
 Some examples:

 “If I hadn’t slept late, I wouldn’t have missed the bus.”